robiso/wondercms-themes/README.md

 - red 2 (download: https://github.com/robiso/wondercms-themes/releases/download/red-2/red-2.zip)
 - oldDefault 2 (download: https://github.com/robiso/wondercms-themes/releases/download/red-2/red-2.zip)

-### A list of themes can also be found in the "releases" tab: https://github.com/robiso/wondercms-themes/releases
+### A list of themes can also be found in the releases tab: https://github.com/robiso/wondercms-themes/releases

 ### How to create theme in 8 easy steps
 - https://github.com/robiso/wondercms/wiki/Create-theme-in-8-easy-steps

-### Submitting themes
+### Submitting a theme
-1. Create your theme and upload it to GitHub.
+1. Create theme and upload it to GitHub.
 2. Create a release file on GitHub with your theme in ZIP format.
-3. Notify us via either GitHub or community or make a pull request to this README and add your theme + link to GitHub ZIP).
+3. Notify us via either GitHub or community or make a pull request to this README and add your theme + link to theme ZIP on GitHub.
-4. All tested and approved themes will be successfully submitted.
+4. All tested and approved themes will be submitted.
  - Approved themes will also be featured in the official WonderCMS demo.

 ### If any errors occur, please correct file permissions to 644 and folder permissions to 755.
 You can do this manually or with the script below (added by Bill Carson)